devon-thomas/devon-thomas/README.md

 - 👋 Hi, I’m @devon-thomas
 - I'm currently an RF/Mixed Signal Designer with a personal interest in learning more coding techniques.
 - I'm working through leetcode problems and enjoying the new algorithms!
-- I've chosen to learn python, as that's all the rage for non-programmers although I am fluent in Matlab.
+- I've chosen to learn python because that's all the rage for non-programmers although I am fluent in Matlab.
 - 📫 How to reach me ... devjt80@gmail.com

 <!---